-1. Hours Required and General/College Requirements: A minimum of 123 semester hours, of which 42 must be advanced, and fulfillment of all degree requirements for the Bachelor of Science degree.

-2. Other Requirements:

-- a.
-Admission to the Teacher Education Program: Prior to enrolling in designated Teacher Education courses, students must meet these requirements: - 60 credit hours (junior status) - A 2.75+ overall GPA OR a 2.75+ completed core GPA.

-- Pass THEA test with minimum scores of 240 Reading, 230 Math, 220 Writing - Degree plan completed OR in progress - Completed application for admission to the Teacher Education program. - b.
+- Hours Required and General/College Requirements: A minimum of 123 semester hours, of which 42 must be advanced, and fulfillment of all degree requirements for the Bachelor of Science degree. - 2.
+Other Requirements: - a.
+Admission to the Teacher Education Program: Prior to enrolling in designated Teacher Education courses, students must meet these requirements: - 60 credit hours (junior status) - A 2.75+ overall GPA OR a 2.75+ completed core GPA. - Pass THEA test with minimum scores of 240 Reading, 230 Math, 220 Writing - Degree plan completed OR in progress - Completed application for admission to the Teacher Education program. - b.
 Pedagogy: Professional Development School (PDS): PDS is completed in the final two semesters of the degree.
 PDS 1 consists of 1 semester of methods courses and field experience.
-PDS 2 consists of student teaching. - c.
-GPA requirements: Students must have a 2.75+ GPA in the Core, Academic Major, and Pedagogy. - d.
+PDS 2 consists of student teaching. - GPA requirements: Students must have a 2.75+ GPA in the Core, Academic Major, and Pedagogy. - d.
 Eligibility for Teacher Certification and Endorsements: In order to receive recommendation for teacher certification through UNT Dallas, students must: - Complete an approved teacher education program for the preparation of early childhood, middle grades, secondary or all level - Complete Pedagogy: Professional Development School (PDS). - Pass appropriate content and Pedagogy and Professional Responsibilities (PPR) sections of the Texas Examinations of Education Standards (TExES).
 Additional certification exams may be required.
-See advisor for more information. - Prior to PDS or any field experience, must have a criminal background check.
+See advisor for more information. - Criminal background check.

-This is a suggested academic plan.
+This is a suggested academic plan for full-time students.
 Students may make adjustments and consult the current Undergraduate Catalog for course prerequisites.